opencog/atomspace/opencog/atoms/proto/README.md

 Atoms:
 * Atoms are heavy-weight, slow to create, hard/impossible to destroy.
-* Atoms are immuatable; they cannot be changed after being created.
+* Atoms are immutable; they cannot be changed after being created.
 * Atoms are globally unique (guaranteed by the Atomspace).
 * Atoms are indexed, and are thus searchable by name or type, and by the pattern-matching subsystem.
+* Atoms are meant to represent graphs (that are frequently traversed).

 Values:
 * Values are light-weight, fast and easy to create/destroy.
-* Values are highly mutable.
 * Values are not (globally or locally) unique.
 * Values are not indexed, and can be found only by knowing thier key.
+* Values are meant to hold transient and streaming data (e.g. video) (See RandomValue for an example.)

 Databases:
 * Atoms can be stored in the Atomspace; Values cannot.